 One participant commented that common software should help with cross checking activities.
 But, a first issue in performing cross checks is the lack of integer implementations.

-The BoG should meet again to refine the analysis and continue on defining next EE, including refinements of reporting and CTC.
+The BoG was planning to meet again to refine the analysis and continue on defining next EE, including refinements of reporting and CTC.

-Further BoG reporting Wed 0830 (JRO & GJS)
+Further BoG reporting was conducted on Wednesday at 0830 (JRO & GJS).

 The BoG had met further.
 Some complexity estimates had been refined.
 Current hardware performance reporting was suggested by the BoG for further work; also reporting to require reports to use uniform reporting.
 EE planning with cross-checking using a two-step cross-checking had been conducted.
-There is expected to be more emphasis on cross-checking in the future.
-In-loop versus post-processing comparative result reporting is planned.
+There was expected to be more emphasis on cross-checking in the future.
+In-loop versus post-processing comparative result reporting was planned.
 About 10 proposals were planned to be tested in the next round of EE.

 Recommendations from the BoG [insert from BoG report] were reviewed and approved.